 Plaintiff, People’s Alternative Service Systems, Inc., by and through its undersigned counsel, moves in limine to exclude evidence of Plaintiff’s that is extrinsic to the contracts that are the subject of this lawsuit.
 In support, Plaintiff states as follows:

-Defendant has indicated that it may seek to introduce at evidence regarding the activities of the Plaintiff since the contracts at issue were terminated.
+Defendant has indicated that it may seek to introduce as the evidence regarding the activities of the Plaintiff since the contracts at issue were terminated.
 Plaintiff was and is a 501(c)(3) non-profit company.
-Since Defendant terminated its second contract with Plaintiff, it has not been able to procure significant grant money, thereby substantially limiting the scope and the breath of its activities.
+Since Defendant terminated its second contract with Plaintiff, it has not been able to procure significant grant money, thereby substantially limiting the scope and the breadth of its activities.
 Plaintiff believes that Defendant will seek to introduce this evidence in an effort to distract the jury from the relevant issues.
 This information is not relevant for the jury to make the determination as to whether this contract was breached and wrongfully terminated.
 Even if this Court were to find that this evidence was relevant, its prejudice far outweighed its probative value.
-The danger of this evidence is that the jury would award less damages because it does not believe that PASS continues to be an operation non-profit when in fact the opposite is true.
+The danger of this evidence is that the jury would award fewer damages because it does not believe that PASS continues to be an operation non-profit when in fact the opposite is true.